Retinoid X receptor alpha

 Retinoid X receptor alpha (RXR-alpha), also known as NR2B1 (nuclear receptor subfamily 2, group B, member 1) is a nuclear receptor that in humans is encoded by the RXRA gene.

 Function

-Retinoid X receptors (RXRs) and retinoic acid receptors (RARs), are nuclear receptors that mediate the biological effects of retinoids by their involvement in retinoic acid-mediated gene activation.
-These receptors exert their action by binding, as homodimers or heterodimers, to specific sequences in the promoters of target genes and regulating their transcription.
-The protein encoded by this gene is a member of the steroid and thyroid hormone receptor superfamily of transcription factors.
+Retinoid X receptors (RXRs) are nuclear receptors which form heterodimers with many different nuclear receptors, allowing them to bind to specific sequences in the promoters of target genes and regulate their transcription.
+For example, RXRA combines with the retinoic acid receptors RARA and RARB, allowing them to mediate the biological effects of retinoids, and in particular enabling retinoic acid-mediated gene activation.
 In the absence of ligand, the RXR-RAR heterodimers associate with a multiprotein complex containing transcription corepressors that induce histone deacetylation, chromatin condensation and transcriptional suppression.
-On ligand binding, the corepressors dissociate from the receptors and associate with the coactivators leading to transcriptional activation.
-The RXRA/PPARA heterodimer is required for PPARA transcriptional activity on fatty acid oxidation genes such as ACOX1 and the cytochrome P450 system genes.
+After ligand binding, the corepressors dissociate from the receptors and associate with the coactivators leading to transcriptional activation.

+Aside from RARs, RXRA is also known to bind to PPARA, and the RXRA/PPARA heterodimer is required for PPARA transcriptional activity on fatty acid oxidation genes such as ACOX1 and the cytochrome P450 system genes.